rgant/brainfry/README.md

-# BrainFry Pub Quiz App
+# Brainfry Pub Quiz App

 ![A brain wearing a graduation cap on a plate of fries](/public/imgs/logo-260.png)